Save the Frick Collection's Music Room and Reception Hall

 WHAT CAN BE DONE?

-Currently, the New York City Landmarks Preservation Commission is reviewing a Request For Evaluation (RFE) to designate these spaces interior landmarks, preserving them for future generations.
-The agency should calendar these rooms for a landmark designation hearing without delay.
+The New York City Landmarks Preservation Commission has rejected a 2018 Request For Evaluation (RFE) to designate these spaces as interior landmarks, preserving them for future generations.
+We believe that the agency should reconsider this RFE and calendar these rooms for a landmark designation hearing without delay.

 Just as retaining the Russell Page garden has resulted in a more refined plan, preserving these two special rooms would significantly improve an expansion that can still benefit from public input.
 Alternatives exist.
 It’s not too late to adjust plans accordingly.